 Our chalet board basis is designed for skiers and boarders.
 Breakfast is a fairly extensive affair with cooked and continental options every day.
 Your daily afternoon tea of freshly baked cakes and biscuits will be waiting for you when you come in from the slopes.

-Evening meals are a three-course set-menu with regionally inspired dishes and free-flowing wine throughout the week, all followed by fresh coffee.
+Evening meals are a three-course set-menu with regionally inspired dishes and served with complimentary wine, all followed by fresh coffee.

-We provide evening meals on six nights a week to leave you free to head out and explore the resort on one evening.
-For shorter holidays over New Year 2016/17, you still have one night free to explore the resort and local cuisine.
+We provide evening meals on six nights a week leaving you free to head out and explore the resort on one evening.
+For shorter holidays over New Year 2017/18, you still have one night free to explore the resort and local cuisine.

-The chalet sleeps up to 23 people in 11 large, light and simply furnished rooms.
-Each has its own ensuite with a shower and wc.
+The chalet sleeps up to 24 people in 11 large, light and simply furnished rooms.
+Most rooms are twins but there are two triples and each has its own ensuite with a shower and wc.

 Neilson Mountain Experts